PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 # **Step 3: Installing the Vuforia Spatial Edge Server**

 - On the Raspberry Pi, open the web browser and go to this link: [https://drive.google.com/file/d/1CLea\_bsk0d81IvU6zzFXJFLZLabyAf\_N/view?usp=sharing](https://drive.google.com/file/d/1CLea_bsk0d81IvU6zzFXJFLZLabyAf_N/view?usp=sharing)
-- Download the script file onto your Raspberry Pi Desktop
+- Download the script file onto your **Raspberry Pi Desktop**
-- Once the download is finished, open the terminal and &#39;cd&#39; into your Desktop
+- Once the download is finished, open Terminal and &quot;cd&quot; into your Desktop
-- Type &quot;sudo bash RPI\_Downloads.sh&quot;
+- Type &quot;sudo bash RPi\_Downloads.sh&quot;
 - This will run the bash file, which will download all things Spatial Toolbox related to your Raspberry Pi.
 It may take a few minutes to finish running the script.
-- When the download finishes completely, close your terminal, and open a new terminal
+- When the download finishes completely, close your Terminal window, and open a new Terminal window
-- Into this new terminal, type &quot;sudo chown –R $USER /home/pi&quot;.
+- Into this new Terminal window, type &quot;sudo chown –R $USER /home/pi&quot;.
 This will give you permissions to move, edit, and run files on your Raspberry Pi.

 # **Step 4: Getting Onshape API Keys**

-- Go to [dev-portal.onshape.com/keys](https://dev-portal.onshape.com/keys) and select the button in the upper right corner that says Create new API key.
+- Go to [dev-portal.onshape.com/keys](https://dev-portal.onshape.com/keys) and select the button in the upper right corner that says &quot;Create new API key&quot;.

 <p align="center">
 <img src="Documentation-Images/Create-API-Key.png" width="700" height = "358">